firepro20/COMBAT/README.md

 # Known Issues

-Gaem requires CD to play - working on a fix
+Game requires CD to play - working on a fix